10 Tips on How to Treat and Prevent Sinus Infections

 You definitely don't feel good, that much you know.
-But do you have a cold, or something else, like a sinus infected or irritated sinusses?
+But do you have a cold, or something else, like a sinus infection or irritation?
 Because there's a difference, and one you should know.
 Sinusitis is a more technical term for infection or inflammation of the sinuses, which are the air chambers in the bone behind your cheeks, jaw and eyebrows.
 Normally, your sinuses are filled with air.
 But when you have a cold they become blocked and filled with fluid.

-So, what’s the difference between a cold and sinusitis?
+So, what’s the difference between a cold and sinus infection?

 “The big difference between colds and sinusitis is how long they last,” says Jastin Antisdel, M.D., an ENT-otolaryngologist and director of Rhinology & Sinus Surgery at Saint Louis University in Saint Louis, Mo.
 Most colds taper off in 5-7 days but sinusitis symptoms last longer than 10 days.
 Sinusitis may also bring headaches, pain and pressure around the face and eyes, bad breath, pain in your upper teeth and colored nasal discharge.
 With colds, the discharge is often white or cloudy.